 WHAT ARE THE TREATMENT OPTIONS FOR CATARACTS?

 f you have cataracts that are in the early stages, you may be able to get away with only needing prescription glasses.
-Talk to your eye doctor if you’ve increased your prescriptions frequently but your vision no longer feels like it’s improving.
+Talk to Dr. Cheng if you’ve increased your prescriptions frequently but your vision no longer feels like it’s improving.
 This is a common sign that it’s often time for cataract surgery.
 Cataracts only affect the lens, which makes some people think it’s fine to delay surgery.
 Most cataract surgeons recommend having cataract surgery when cataracts start to seriously impact your life.
 That means if you can no longer take part in your favorite hobbies or activities like fishing, cooking, or sewing because you can’t see, you may want to consider surgery.